apiel/zicSample/NOTE.md

 # TODO

-- RG351P direction button repeat
 - FIXME fix sample file selection: right now when pressing the edit button sample get loaded even if not changing sample.
 However, would be just better to open a modal to select file!
+- save all params to file...

 - sample pitch
 - LFO for filter, resonance, amplitude, and ?